 Prices have gone up considerably in the past 5 years.
-Where in 2007 one could still get a ticket for 50$ from Baku to Aktau, now the price is around 110$ (last update April 2013).
+Where in 2007 one could still get a ticket for 50$ from Baku to Aktau, now the price is 110$ (last update April 2013).
 Around the time of the Mongol Rally especially, prices skyrocket (see below).
 A passenger ticket to Turkmenbashi also hovers around $100 USD per person.
-It’s all fairly random and up to the person selling you the ticket.
 You might need to show onward visas when you buy it.
-Get the cheapest ticket possible (no cabin, just a hard seat), because you’ll be able to upgrade cheaply on the ferry with a small bribe.
+On the boat you can get a cabin for 10 or 20$.

 Ferry with a car or bike

 There is a separate charge for those crossing the seas with their vehicles.
 Roughly, they will charge you an extra $50 USD per meter of the length of the vehicle transported to Turkmenistan and $55 USD per meter for a vehicle to Kazakhstan.
 One motorbike will cost you $110 USD (Turkmenistan) and $115 (Kazakhstan), a bicycle will cost $10 to both destinations (update: April 2013).
 Another charge is for using the special bridge to board the ferry: 1 car is $25 USD, motorbike and bicycle $20 USD.
 Yes, that’s a rip-off.